 - From 2009 to the end of 2014, chronic homelessness in the Emergency Shelter is reduced by 88%, increasing the shelter's capacity to serve those in immediate housing crisis.

 - West Suburban PADS becomes Housing Forward to better convey the comprehensive nature of its solution to homelessness.
 Emergency Services is renamed the PADS Shelter program.

 - Prevail merges into Housing Forward, resulting in combined Emergency Assistance and Employment Readiness programs.
 The merge strengthens the support system for individuals and families who are experiencing financial and housing crises.

 - Housing Forward assumes fiscal responsibility for 71 units of supportive housing in partnership with Thresholds, Thrive, Heartland Alliance and South Suburban PADS.

-- Housing Forward is chosen to lead a new Coordinate Entry system for all of suburban Cook County.
+- Housing Forward is chosen to lead Coordinated Entry, a system to improve and prioritize those needing housing services for all of suburban Cook County.

 - Housing Forward announces a call-to-action in response to an increased demand for emergency shelter and adds a secondary Sunday shelter site at St. Christopher's in Oak Park.

 - In partnership with the Cook County HealHth and Hospitals System (CCHHS), Housing Forward is awarded $1.174M over three years from the Illinois Housing Development Authority (IHDA) for a Rental Housing Support Program (RHS) that promotes permanent housing through long-term rent subsidies.
 The subsidies will end homelessness for 30 households.